hellonicha/hellonicha.github.io/_pages/about.md

 - [Paper](https://openreview.net/forum?id=edONMAnhLu-) accepted at ICLR 2022 - Congrats Juntang! - January 20, 2022
 - Happy to serve on the Technical Committee for [MIDL 2022](https://2022.midl.io/) - December 1, 2021
 - Congratulations to Xueqi for winning the 2nd Best Poster Award at IEEE NSS MIC 2021! - October 23, 2021
+- Coursera course on [Introduction to Medical Software](https://www.coursera.org/learn/introduction-to-medical-software) (in which I give a guest lecture) is live! - October 12, 2021
 - Honorable Mention Outstanding Reviewer at [MICCAI 2021](https://www.miccai2021.org/en/MICCAI-2021-OUTSTANDING-REVIEWER-AWARDS.html), given to ~6% of reviewers - September 30, 2021
 - [Paper](https://arxiv.org/abs/2110.05454) accepted at NeurIPS 2021 - Congrats Juntang! - September 28, 2021
 - Honorable Mention Reviewer Award at [MIDL 2021](https://2021.midl.io/) - thanks to MIDL folks for putting together a great meeting!